rehelm3/News-Scraper/README.md

 # News Scraper

-An app which scrapes articles form the NYT and allows users to save them using mongo and cheerio.
+An app which scrapes articles from the NYT and allows users to save them using REACT.

 Heroku deploy: https://aqueous-reef-91269.herokuapp.com/